fbonds/illadvised/README.md

 This iOS app captures every moment of your phone's destruction from multiple cameras while overlaying all sensor data - GPS coordinates, altitude, speed, g-forces, orientation, and more - as your device meets its spectacular end.

+## ⚠️ A Note on Privilege and Responsibility

+**This app exists as a commentary on first-world excess.** The ability to intentionally destroy a device that costs hundreds of dollars—a device that many people globally cannot afford and would treasure—is a stark illustration of wealth inequality.

+If you use this app, we ask that you **acknowledge this privilege** by making a donation to organizations working to bridge the digital divide and provide technology access to those in need.
+Consider it the "price" of the app.

+### Recommended Charities (Please Donate)

+**Digital Equity & Technology Access:**
+- **[EveryoneOn](https://www.everyoneon.org/donate)** - Connecting low-income families to affordable internet and computers
+- **[PCs for People](https://www.pcsforpeople.org/donate/)** - Provides refurbished computers and internet to those in need
+- **[World Computer Exchange](https://worldcomputerexchange.org/donate)** - Delivers technology to underserved communities globally
+- **[Computers With Causes](https://www.computerswithcauses.org/donate/)** - Gives computers to families, students, and nonprofits

+**General Relief & Aid:**
+- **[Direct Relief](https://www.directrelief.org/donate/)** - Emergency and medical assistance worldwide
+- **[Doctors Without Borders](https://donate.doctorswithoutborders.org/)** - Medical humanitarian aid in crisis zones
+- **[World Central Kitchen](https://donate.wck.org/)** - Food relief in disaster areas
+- **[GiveDirectly](https://www.givedirectly.org/donate/)** - Direct cash transfers to people in poverty

+**Choose an amount meaningful to you—ideally what you would have paid for this app ($5-20).** Better yet, consider the value of the phone you're destroying and donate a portion of that.

 ## Features

 - **Dual Camera Recording**: Capture the destruction from both front and rear cameras (simultaneously on supported devices)